Mike Barnett (ice hockey): Marketing Wayne Gretzky

 In the early 1980s, with Gretzky establishing himself as the NHL's best player and the ultimate spokesperson, Barnett and Gretzky designed a plan that would see "The Great One" enter into exclusive endorsement relationships with only blue-chip national and international corporations.
 There would be no short term deals, and every relationship would be tied to a third party charity that would benefit from the efforts of Gretzky and the corporation.
-Gretzky's brilliance, on and off the ice, combined with Barnett's vision would be a marriage that lasted over two decades.
+Gretzky's fame, on and off the ice, combined with Barnett's vision would be a marriage that lasted over two decades.

-Despite playing in the relatively small Canadian city of Edmonton, Barnett convinced Canon (in 1983) to create a national billboard campaign that saw Gretzky's Edmonton Oiler image high above Times Square in New York.

-Barnett also convinced North American contemporary artists Andy Warhol and LeRoy Neiman to release prestigious limited editions of the hockey legend.
+Despite playing in Edmonton, Alberta, Barnett convinced Canon (in 1983) to create a national billboard campaign that saw Gretzky's Edmonton Oiler image high above Times Square in New York.
+He also convinced North American contemporary artists Andy Warhol and LeRoy Neiman to release prestigious limited editions of the hockey legend.

-Complete with an Edmonton Oilers uniform and accessory sweatsuit, Mattel Toys launched the Wayne Gretzky doll.
+Complete with an Edmonton Oilers uniform and accessory sweat suit, Mattel Toys launched the Wayne Gretzky doll.

-Canada's longest standing department store chain, Hudson's Bay Company, debuted a Wayne Gretzky section in every store exclusively selling the Gretzky brand of men's clothing for Fall, Winter and Summer.
+Canada's longest standing department store chain, Hudson's Bay Company, debuted a Wayne Gretzky section in every store exclusively selling the Gretzky brand of men's clothing for fall, winter and summer.

 Rather than see Gretzky endorse an existing cereal brand, Barnett sought a proven company to create Gretzky's own cereal brand.
 Shortly thereafter, in 1984, General Mills launched ProStars cereal nationally in Canada.
 It was the first presweetened cereal that used aspartame as a sweetener.
 The cereal, with the side and back panels all Gretzky related, was popular for many years.

 Gretzky was also a long time spokesman for Coca-Cola.
 In keeping with their long standing mandate of tying in a charity, Barnett worked with Coca-Cola to create the "Coca-Cola Future Stars" hockey camp that annually gave under privileged and mentally handicapped kids the chance to skate with Gretzky and other stars.
 In 1989, Gretzky appeared in a Coca-Cola commercial that aired during Super Bowl XXIII.
 It was the first ever US network commercial to air in 3D.